unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 ~~~
 {:.language-python}

+# Prepare the data for machine learning
+In the present case the data is luckily pre-prepared to some extend; It should not contain any weird values such as `9999` or `NaN` or `NoneType`.
+In general, one would first check this and eventually remove or replace such values, for instance using pandas `data.describe()` function.

 ### Split data and labels into training, validation, and test set
 As with classical machine learning techniques, it is common in deep learning to split off a *test set* which remains untouched during model training and tuning.
 It is then later be used to evaluate the model performance.
 Here, we will also split off an additional *validation set*, the reason of which will hopefully become clearer later in this lesson.